-Howard Lutnick: A Prominent Figure in Business and Potential Influence on the Dairy Industry
+Howard Lutnick: Business Leader with Potential Influence on Agriculture

 Name: Howard W. Lutnick